rychlis/django-coinbase/README.rst

 1. Webhook View
 2. Model to store the webhook received data
 3. Signal emitted on reciept/validation/storage of webhook data
+4. Template tag to generate a HTML payment button

 First off, you'll want to add `django-coinbase` to your requirements.txt and pip install it in your virtualenv.
 Next you'll want to add `coinbase` to your